kbonneteau/audiophile-ecommerce/DOCKER_SETUP_PLAN.md

 **Container Status:**
 - ✅ PostgreSQL: Running successfully on port 5432 with persistent volume
 - ✅ Server: Running successfully on port 8080 with nodemon hot reload
-- ❌ Client: Crashes on startup (see blocking issue below)
+- ✅ Client: Running successfully on port 3000 with hot module replacement

-### Blocking Issue: Node.js 18 / OpenSSL Compatibility
+### ✅ RESOLVED: Node.js 18 / OpenSSL Compatibility

-**Problem:**
+**Problem (RESOLVED):**
-The React client container fails to start with the following error:
+The React client container was failing to start with the following error:
 ```
 Error: error:0308010C:digital envelope routines::unsupported
 ```